-Municipal Operation Activities for the 2013-14 reporting year include: (1) hosting and participation in the SMCWPPP Public Works Municipal Maintenance Subcommittee, (2) Corporation Yard BMP Maintenance and Inspections, (3) Street Sweeping and SD inlet cleaning, (4) Screening of Town's SD System for illicit discharges, (5) Trash Hot Spot Cleanup, (6) Inspection and replacement of storm drain inlet markers (no dumping flows to bay), etc.
+Municipal Operation Activities for the FY 14-15 reporting year include: (1) participation in the SMCWPPP Public Works Municipal Maintenance Subcommittee, (2) Corporation Yard BMP Maintenance and Inspections, (3) Street Sweeping and SD inlet cleaning, (4) Screening of Town's SD System for illicit discharges, (5) Trash Hot Spot Cleanup, (6) Inspection and replacement of storm drain inlet markers (no dumping flows to bay), etc. The Town conducts regular street sweeping and keeps a record of the number of bags and cubic yards of debris collected at each sweeping event.

-Refer to the C.2 Municipal Operations section of the SMCWPPP FY 13-14 Annual Report for a description of activities implemented at the countywide and/or regional level.
+Refer to the C.2 Municipal Operations section of the SMCWPPP FY 14-15 Annual Report for a description of activities implemented at the countywide and/or regional level.